 The faculty/researcher school itself can stipulate such an obligation.

-If the application process results in admission, this is formalised through a written document, “Agreement on Admission to the PhD Programme” (ABC).
-The ABC agreement, which is sent to the candidate along with the letter of admission, consists of Part A, B and C.
+If the application process results in admission, this is formalised through a written document, “Agreement on Admission to the PhD education”

 The agreement is completed by the PhD candidate and the other involved parties and must be sent to the faculty's PhD coordinator.

 During the course of the PhD programme, if there is a need for changes to the agreement, this shall be clarified in cooperation with the concerned department heads and this will also be documented in the progress report.
-Part B is updated for each change in the supervisor relation.
 Both leave and other conditions that result in changes to the agreement must be amended in the Annual Progress report.

 The final work plan processed and formally approved